 Google allows age verification interstitials that act as a shield for certain content, such as alcohol-related or adult-related content:

 Displaying an interstitial ad when a user navigates from one of your pages to another page is acceptable.
 However, if a user can find that page with a Google search, it can’t include any interstitials.
-They are only allowed if the website is not listed by Google.

 Why use interstitials?